TBennur/BET-Lang/documentation/README.md

     - Field names must be unique within a struct.
     - Field types can include any type, including `int`, `bool`, mutually-recursive structs, or any other struct.
     - Structs can be declared in any order; all struct names are parsed, then type-checking occurs.
+    - Structs cannot share a name with a function
 - Instances of structs, accessible via pointer, are created with `alloc`.
 Fields of new structs are initialized to 0 for integers, `null` for structs, and `false` for bools.
 - Fields of structs can be updated and evaluated with `lookup` and `update`, both of which evaluate to the value in the struct field (the new value for `update`).
 - `(null <name>)` creates a pointer of type `<name>` which has value `null`.